 Thermal Performance:

-Thermal Resistance: R-value of 1.23 SI (7.0 IP), minimum, for portions of foundation above grade or within 450 mm (18 in) below grade and enclosing conditioned space.
+Thermal Resistance: (per code or, whichever is greater) R-value of 1.23 SI (7.0 IP), minimum, for portions of foundation above grade or within 450 mm (18 in) below grade and enclosing conditioned space.

 Minimum thermal performance values for individual foundation elements are also specified in other Substructure and Facility Performance.